cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

     >>> x = d.makeMeasures()
     >>> x = x.makeTies()

 **makeRests()**

     Given a streamObj with an  with an offset not equal to zero, fill with one Rest preeceding this offset.
-If refStream is provided, use this to get min and max offsets.
+If refStream is provided, this is used to get min and max offsets.
 Rests will be added to fill all time defined within refStream.
-TODO: rename fillRests() or something else.
-CHRIS: I Don't Understand what refStream does for this method!

     >>> a = Stream()
     >>> a.insert(20, note.Note())